Comparison guide: OpenAPI/Swagger Java client generation

 The use of the Jackson library in the Speakeasy-generated SDK provides us with a firm foundation for building fast and scalable applications.

-HTTP Communication
+HTTP communication

 Java 11 (the minimum version supported by Speakeasy) significantly improved HTTP communication with the java.net.http package providing a powerful HTTPClient class for enhanced HTTP communication.